|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Hdd = 99 m - 5 m = 94 m.

 In order to control the flow through the Niagara River it is necessary to build a set of very robust control gates at the inlet to the Niagara River from Lake Erie.
-These control gates should be earthquake resistant.
-It is envisaged that these control gates would be similar in design to the control gates used on the existing Thames Barrier in the UK.
+These control gates must be earthquake and ice jam resistant.
+It is envisaged that these control gates would be similar in design to the control gates used at the existing Thames Barrier in the UK.
 The exact location of these control gates will be dictated by local topographic features and local depth to bedrock.
-These control gates should be engineered to allow an ultimate depth swing in Lake Erie of about 4 m.
+These control gates should be engineered to allow an ultimate depth swing in Lake Erie of up to 4 m.

-1. A reasonable estimate of the costs of realizing pumped hydraulic energy storage between Lake Erie and Lake Ontario indicates a total cost of the order of:
+1. A reasonable estimate of the costs of realizing hydraulic energy storage between Lake Erie and Lake Ontario indicates a total project cost of the order of:

-It is envisaged that the project would proceed in four stages, at about 10 year intervals.
-Each stage would cost about $10 billion.
-Each stage would involve the construction of a 30 km canal, complete with bridges, pumps and transmission lines.
-Each canal would be comparable in size to the Red River Floodway.
-Completion of each stage would potentially increase the annual level swing in Lake Ontario by 1.25 m.
-The actual increase in level swing would be implemented at 0.1 m / year.
+It is envisaged that the project would proceed in up to seven stages.
+The first stage is to install upstream gates to control the water flow into the Niagara River.
+Subsequent stages involve construction of more generation tunnels, turbogenerators and transmission lines.
+Completion of each stage would potentially increase the annual level swing in Lake Ontario and Lake Erie.
+The increase in level swing amplitude would be gradually implemented at about 0.1 m / year.

 2. In order to justify the project cost it is essential that the amount of seasonal energy storage be maximized.

-3. The gravitational potential energy recoverable from storage is:
+3. The gravitational potential energy recoverable from hydraulic storage is:

 M X G X Hdd